Subscribe to our Mailing Lists (It's free!)

 Distribution by department

-The number of masters and officers holding valid CoCs in each department is presented in Figure 2-2.
+The number of masters and officers holding valid CoCs in each department is presented in the chart below.
 It illustrates that the number of masters and officers entitled to serve in the Deck Department (Chapter II of the STCW Convention) was 51% higher than the number of officers entitled to serve in the Engine Department (Chapter III of the STCW Convention).
 The officers grouped under ‘Alternative certification’ (Chapter VII of the STCW Convention) were reported as holding a multipurpose capacity.

 seafarer statistics